valkey-io/valkey-doc/commands/xreadgroup.md

 ## What happens when a pending message is deleted?

 Entries may be deleted from the stream due to trimming or explicit calls to `XDEL` at any time.
-By design, Redis doesn't prevent the deletion of entries that are present in the stream's PELs.
+By design, Valkey doesn't prevent the deletion of entries that are present in the stream's PELs.
 When this happens, the PELs retain the deleted entries' IDs, but the actual entry payload is no longer available.
-Therefore, when reading such PEL entries, Redis will return a null value in place of their respective data.
+Therefore, when reading such PEL entries, Valkey will return a null value in place of their respective data.

 Example: